 As I’ve mentioned before, I went with the EPIK program, which works directly with public schools all throughout Korea.
 I applied with a recruiting agency, (Footprints Recruiting), and they helped me to get my portfolio together.
 I definitely recommend using them if you’re interested in teaching English in Korea, below are a list of other agencies that can help you get to Korea, (most deal with both public, and private schools in Korea, some also work with other nations):

-You can read more about Rachelle and her time in teaching English in South Korea on her blog Rachelle Anderson Speaks where she also offers a free packing list.
+You can read more about Rachelle and her experiences as an English teacher in South Korea on her blog Rachelle Anderson Speaks where she also offers a free packing list.

-Linda taught English in a hagwon in Cheongju
+Linda was an English teacher in a hagwon in Cheongju

 Cheongju is a rather small city and not a lot of people have heard of it in Korea.
 It’s about 1.5 hours from Seoul by express bus and located in the middle of the country.
 That’s why it is relatively easy to get around Korea for traveling.
 I like living in a smaller city since Seoul is very crowded.
 However, Cheongju doesn’t have a subway system so taking buses can be a hassle.